OrchardCMS/OrchardDoc/docs/Documentation/Getting-Started-with-Modules-Part-4.markdown

 > `<p>@T("You have {0} credits left.", @Model.SmsCredits)</p>`

-Let's update the front end view so that it follows the correct localized development best practices:
+Let's update the front-end view so that it follows the correct localized development best practices:

   1. Open `.\Views\Parts\FeaturedProduct.cshtml`